White-tailed eagle: Migration and dispersal

 The white-tailed eagle may be considered a rather inconsistent and partial migrant.
 The species seldom migrates in the western part of its range, with eagles even breeding as far north as Greenland, Iceland and coastal Norway not moving at all for winter, but for some southward juvenile movements following dispersal.
 Juveniles overall are more migratory and dispersive and leave natal areas sooner, which is by August–September in northwestern Europe and return later, by March/April, than adults do.
 Few Norwegian juveniles, per banding studies, were recorded to travel any considerable distance.
-Extreme cases include one that was found 720 km south of its nest near Karlstad, Sweden, another set of four color-marked first-year juveniles were also recorded to turn up in southern Sweden but one was found down to the Wadden Sea in the Netherlands and it is likely that trickling down numbers of Norwegian post-dispersal juveniles have gone onto form much of the known Dutch white-tailed eagle population.
+Extreme cases include one that was found 720 km south of its nest near Karlstad, Sweden, another set of four colour-marked first-year juveniles were also recorded to turn up in southern Sweden but one was found down to the Wadden Sea in the Netherlands and it is likely that trickling down numbers of Norwegian post-dispersal juveniles have gone onto form much of the known Dutch white-tailed eagle population.
 In contrast, young from Finland and Sweden tend to distribute to the southwesterly direction to the shores of the Baltic Sea.
 One from Finland was recovered 520 km west in northern Norway and another was found as far south as Bulgaria.
 In more southerly areas, winter movements are drawn-out and irregular, with most mature pairs probably never leaving their nesting haunts year-around.
 Those that breed on inland waterways may migrate to sea coast.
 German juveniles usually do not travel far, with most recorded to travel less than 50 km from their nests and a majority staying near the Baltic coast.
 However, some eagles that hatched from nests in Germany have been found as far south as in Italy, 1030 km away to the southeast, or to Gironde, France, 1520 km to the southwest.
 In several parts of Russia, quite unlike many European populations, the white-tailed eagle seems to be largely migratory.